snakemake-workflows/dna-seq-gatk-variant-calling/report/calls.rst

-Variant calls as gzipped tab separated table (TSV).
+Filtered and annotated variant calls as gzipped tab separated table (TSV).
+All variants that do not pass filters have been removed.